NextBus: Overview

-Each vehicle is fitted with a Global Positioning System (GPS) receiver, which transmits speed and location data to a central location.
+Each vehicle is fitted with a GPS tracking device, which transmits speed and location data (telematics) to a central server.
 There, a computer running proprietary software calculates the projected arrival times for all stops in the system using this data, along with configuration information and historic travel times.
 These times are then converted to a 'wait time' and made available via the NextBus website and electronic signs at bus stops and tram stops as well as cell phones, and other wireless devices via the Internet.

 Usage

 NextBus provides a real-time passenger information system for all routes for several major transportation agencies including the San Francisco Municipal Railway, Los Angeles County Metropolitan Transportation Authority, the Massachusetts Bay Transportation Authority, and the Toronto Transit Commission.
 The system is also available in many other smaller universities and public transportation agencies for a total of approximately 100 systems.